-Following Brysbaert and Stevens' (2018) recommendation for at least 1600 trials per condition, in both experiments presented in this paper we aimed to initially recruit at least 67 participants.
-Moreover, test sensitivity of the interactions and main effects were assessed through Bayes Factors and the optional stopping rule was applied for interactions (Rouder, 2014) after the initial 67 were recruited with the maximum number of participants limited to 90 participants given the funds available.
-In total 76 participants were recruited through the online testing platform, Testable (testable.org).
-Participants had to fulfil the following criteria to participate: 1) Be a Verified Mind; 2) Have an approval rate above 95%; 3) Be at least 18 years of age and below the age of 60; 4) Have English as their first language (British or American); 5) Could not have participated in previous Stroop studies run on the host account.
+Participants.
+Following Brysbaert and Stevens' (2018) recommendation for at least 1,600 trials per condition, in both experiments presented in this article, we aimed to initially recruit at least 67 participants.
+Moreover, test sensitivity of the interactions and main effects were assessed through Bayes factors and the optional stopping rule was applied for interactions (Rouder, 2014) after the initial 67 were recruited with the maximum number of participants limited to 90 participants given the funds available.
+In total, 76 participants were recruited through the online testing platform, Testable (testable.org).
+Participants had to fulfil the following criteria to participate: (1) be a verified mind, (2) have an approval rate above 95%, (3) be at least 18 years of age and below the age of 60, (4) have English as their first language (British or American), and (5) could not have participated in previous Stroop studies run on the host account.
 It was also requested that the Testable Minds platform matched the number of male and female participants.
-All participants were paid \$4.50.
-Of the 75 participants, 4 were removed for reporting a language other than English as their first language, and 3 were removed for having >70% errors in any one of the experimental conditions.
+All participants were paid US\$4.50.
+Of the 75 participants, four were removed for reporting a language other than English as their first language and three were removed for having > 70% errors in any one of the experimental conditions.
 Of the remaining 69 participants, 36 were male.
-The ages ranged from 19-60 with an average age of 31.9 years (standard deviation = 10.3).
+The ages ranged from 19 to 60 with an average age of 31.9 years (standard deviation [SD] = 10.3).